Syncing audio to video of a grabbed video

 Then you need to use the tool "BeSweet" which converts AC-3 data into wave files.

-Correct audio run time with Wavelab
+Correcting audio track length with Wavelab

 Open the audio file in Wavelab.